canidlogic/scent/ScentSpec.md

 If an operation has no arguments, there will be a single hyphen to the left of the operation name.
 If an operation has no results, there will be a single hyphen to the right of the operation.
 If an operation has neither arguments nor results, the operation name will be surrounded by hyphens.

+For each of the operation subsections that concern a specific kind of object, see also the corresponding object documentation earlier in this specification for more information.

 Operations with a lot of arguments and/or results might split their definitions across multiple lines.

 ### Basic operations